Shiloh House (Sulphur Springs, Arkansas): 1968‒present: Shiloh Church and Trust

-The Shiloh House is a historic house on Cliff Road in Sulphur Springs, Benton County, Arkansas.
-Built in 1927, it is one of the largest examples of Bungalow-style architecture in Benton County.
+Features

+This home is one of the largest examples of Bungalow/Craftsman-style architecture in the county.
+It is notable for its size, which was quite large for the time and location of its build: the house has a total of almost 5,000 square feet (464.5 square meters), and it sits on an 11.5 acre (4.65 hectare) property.

 Set on a steeply sloping lot above Cliff Road, it is two stories at the front and three at the back, with a broad single-story porch which extends over a carport to the right.
 The porch is supported by supports that are a combination of brick piers and boxed columns, joined by a brick balustrade.

-The house was listed on the National Register of Historic Places in 1988.